Breast Reduction in Plano, TX

 During the first few days following your breast reduction, you will most likely experience some amount of pain.
 This should fade quickly, although some patients experience a certain degree of discomfort for a week or two.
 After your bandages are removed – generally a day or two after surgery – you will need to wear a surgical bra constantly for several weeks.
 Approximately one to three weeks after surgery, your stitches will be removed, and you will be able to return to work and resume most normal activities.

 Prior to, as well as post-surgery, we will help you to determine when you can return to your normal lifestyle.
-Dr. Wilcox will be available to answer any questions you might have regarding your procedure and your recovery.
+Our board certified plastic surgeons will be available to answer any questions you might have regarding your procedure and your recovery.

 What is the Cost of a Breast Reduction in Plano?

 When you choose to undergo breast reduction, finding the right physician is crucial to the success of your procedure.
-Dr. Wilcox of the Plastic & Cosmetic Surgery Center of Texas offers highly qualified services to residents and visitors in the Plano, TX and Frisco, TX areas, as well as the communities surrounding Dallas.
+Our board certified plastic surgeons of the Plastic & Cosmetic Surgery Center of Texas offers highly qualified services to residents and visitors in the Plano, TX and Frisco, TX areas, as well as the communities surrounding Dallas.

-We offer the highest level of patient care available by customizing each treatment plan for the patient’s unique needs and concerns, and Dr. Wilcox’s record of success speaks for itself.
+We offer the highest level of patient care available by customizing each treatment plan for the patient’s unique needs and concerns, and our board certified plastic surgeons record of success speaks for itself.
 Our clients love their new aesthetics, self-confidence, and outlook on life!

 To learn more about Breast Reduction please view the video below.